stuartmcfarlane/24uzr-v3/README.md

 ## Wind

-Fetch the wind forecast from the KNMI at https://www.euroszeilen.utwente.nl/weer/grib/download/harmonie_xy_ijmg_wind.grb
+Wind is fetched every 15 minutes from the KNMI and written to the database.

-Parse it into usable json with knmi/parseHarmony.py
+## Route server

-Upload the data using the wind tool in the app.
+The route server